API

 Discover capabilities: GET /api/v1/capabilities

-Lists every read capability with its JSON Schema — enough for an agent or a CLI to build its own tool list without hard-coding anything.
+Lists every capability — reads and writes — with its kind and JSON Schema, enough for an agent or a CLI to build its own tool list without hard-coding anything.

 curl -s https://dist0.com/api/v1/capabilities \